oasis-tcs/cxs-cdp/README.md

 The new GraphQL API for the OASIS CXS Customer Data Platform specification, including sample test implementation in Javascript.

-This work is being done by the OASIS Context Server Technical Committee (see https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cxs), and the new (upcoming) specification was renamed to the Customer Data Platform specification as this term has emerged recently as a standard denomination for the work started initially as the Context Server.
+This work is being done by the OASIS Context Server Technical Committee (see https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cxs).
+The specification was renamed to the Customer Data Platform specification as this term has emerged recently as a standard denomination for the work started initially as the Context Server.

 You can find work-in-progress snapshots of the current draft being work on at the following location:

     https://sergehuber.github.io/cdp/index.html

-## Status

-The GraphQL API is mostly defined, most of the work in now going into producing the actual specification document (written in ASCIIDoc format in the docs/ subdirectory).

 ## Specification document generation

-Simply launch the generation of the specification document into HTML by using the following command:
+Simply launch the generation of the specification document into HTML and PDF by using the following command:

     ./gradlew asciidoctor

 This will generate the HTML version of the ASCII Doctor specification in the following directory:

     build/docs

-## JavaScript server
+## Sample server implemented with NodeJS

+NOTE: The sample server does not store or process any data.
+It only acts as a way to browse and play with the API

 ### Requirements